Lightning-AI/lightning-thunder/dev_tutorials/thunder-add-vjp-rule.md

         the reverse mode rule, and a callable that computes the vector-Jacobian product given the vector and the saved information.
     """
+    saved_info = (x, y)
+    return x * y, saved_info

+@register_backward(Ops.MUL)
-    def backward(x, y, v):
+def mul_backward(x, y, v):
     """Computes the vector-Jacobian product given the vector and the saved information.
     """
     # Note that this function is exactly the same as the manual_backward2
     return v * y, v * x
-    saved_info = (x, y)
-    return x * y, saved_info, backward

 # Test the new rule
 def func(x, y):